-Oualified candidates must a possess Bachelor's degree from a Western Association of Schools and Colleges (or regional equivalent) with major course work in Fire Science, Emergency Services, Public Administration or a related field; training from a recognized national, state or privately operated training facility in the area of Fire Science, Emergency Services or other related fields is desirable; and ten (10) years of increasing responsibility in emergency service management, including three (3) years of experience as a Battalion Chief or higher is required.
+Qualified candidates must a possess Bachelor's degree from a Western Association of Schools and Colleges (or regional equivalent) with major course work in Fire Science, service management, including three (3) years of experience as a Battalion Chief or higher is required.
 Candidates should also possess a Certificate issued by the state of California as a Chief Officer (or equivalent) and shall maintain a valid Class C California Driver's License.